 The Welcome Inn was born in 1965 as a response to the needs of the community in the north end of Hamilton.
 A Voluntary Service unit for young adults and a Mennonite church both had their seasons at Welcome Inn.
 Today Welcome Inn is an active community centre, an independent body still supported by HMC.

 Over time, our building has grown to make space for all-age Christian education and the potluck meals we love to share.
 Our community has also grown and changed over the years, as we welcome new faces.
-Today, we are a thriving church of about 170 active participants gathered from the Hamilton area, and we have 2 sister congregations in town who are part of our church family – Grace New Life Mennonite Church.
+Today, we are a thriving church of about 170 active participants gathered from the Hamilton area, and we have 2 sister congregations in town who are part of our church family – Grace New Life Mennonite Church and The Meeting Place.